-Hearty and comforting slow cooker turkey chili!
+Hearty and comforting Slow Cooker Turkey Chili!
+This is an easy and affordable meal that everyone loves!
 Trust me when I say you’re going to want a double scoop of this!!!

 Happy Monday, loves!
 I don’t know what the weather is like where you live, but here in the Hudson Valley… it’s FREEZING!
 And raining.
 And windy.
 And did I mention it’s freezing???